Blog Layout

 • Hearing loss: Age or exposure to loud noises can damage the hairs of the inner ear.
 These damaged hairs can cause misfirings, which the brain interprets as sound.

-• Ototoxic medications: Oto refers to “ears”, so ototoxic medications are those which can potentially damage ears.
+• Ototoxic medications: Oto refers to “ears”, so ototoxic medications are drugs which can potentially damage ears.
 There are many ototoxic drugs, but some of the most common are cancer drugs, diuretics, antidepressants, antimalarial drugs, some antibiotics, nonsteroidal anti-inflammatory drugs and long-term aspirin use.

 • Infections, tumours and blockages: Benign tumours on the cranial nerve (known as acoustic neuroma) can cause tinnitus.
-Anything that causes a pressure change in your inner ear can also cause tinnitus, such as fluid buildup due to infection or earwax blockages.
+Anything that causes a pressure change in your inner ear can also lead to tinnitus, such as fluid buildup due to infection or earwax blockages.
 Meniere’s disease, which is characterized by fluid buildup in the ear with no cause, is also associated with tinnitus.

 • Head or neck injuries: Head or neck injuries can damage your brain, nerves and ear, which can result in tinnitus.